 Your query should outline what ground your contribution will cover, give an estimated word count, and indicate your relevant experience or background in writing about the issue.
 If you haven’t written for Briarpatch before, please provide a brief writing sample.
 Send queries to pitch[at]briarpatchmagazine.com.

-- Why unions matter, learning from militant labour tactics of the past, the implications of labour leadership’s closeness with the Liberal government
+- Why unions matter; learning from militant labour tactics of the past

 - Cyber-proletariat, online labour, digital currency, labour surveillance technologies, labour standards in tech industries

 - Investigations into business lobby, corporate practices, deregulation, corporatization of non-profits

 - Tax reform; debt forgiveness

 - International workers’ solidarity; Palestinian labour solidarity; Indigenous–labour solidarity; solidarity with unorganized workers